 Few would argue that goal setting is essential both in and out of sports.
-Goals give you direction, motivation, something to aim for and to measure yourself against.
-Yet, what happens when the sport goals that you set in the pre-season suddenly change due to unforeseen and unpredictable circumstances?
-You will need to re-adjust your goals when confronted by changing and unpredictable circumstances such as what the Covid-19 pandemic provided.
-Much like a sailing ship on the ocean that is suddenly hit by a wind from a different direction, the sailor has to adjust the sails in order to move forward and ultimately reach the destination.
+Goals give you direction, motivation, something to aim for and measure yourself against.
+Yet, what happens when the goals that you set in the pre-season suddenly change due to unforeseen and unpredictable circumstances?
+The answer is you’ll need to adjust your approach and reset your goals.
+The situation is akin to sailing: when a yacht is suddenly hit by a wind from a different direction, the skipper immediately adjusts the sails in order to keep moving and ultimately reach the desired destination.

-So, what then are sports goals, how are they set, and how can we reset them?
+What are sports goals, how are they set and how can you reset them?

 Goals need to be Specific, Measurable, Achievable, Realistic and invariably linked to a Time frame.
 We refer to these as SMART goals.
 Given this, they should also be Evaluated and Reflected upon on a continual basis – making them ‘SMARTER’ goals.
 Furthermore, in setting solid goals we break them up into immediate, short-term, medium-term, and long-term goals.
 These goals all feed into each other and the one complements the next.
 Somewhere in our goal-setting process, we might have to tweak or adjust these immediate, short-term and medium-term goals in order to reach our long-term goals.
 Therefore, these SMART goals need constant reflection, evaluation and even sometimes change so that they become SMARTER goals.
-So, in essence, we may have to travel on a different road or even take a bit more time in order to reach our end-goal destination.
-It may cause a host of emotions in us – frustration, anger, excitement, apprehension – but it is a part of being an athlete which we need to recognize and ultimately embrace.
+Another way to look at is: you may have to travel on a different road to reach your end goal.

 So how can we go about tweaking or even changing our goals?